jgengelhardt/jgengelhardt/README.md

 - ⚡ Fun fact: ... -->

 ## Professional Business Data Analysis Work
 I led an impactful project where I analyzed 7 years of sales data to determine that a significant amount of our summer revenue comes from customers who register for multiple programs to experience a multiple themes and don't seem to be landlocked as previously suspected.
-I recommended actions to management from these findings which helped ensure a strong ROI during the COVID-19 pandemic.
+I also produced insights into ideal scheduling and location strategies.
+I recommended actions to management from these findings, which ensured a strong ROI during the COVID-19 pandemic.
 While most of the data is proprietary, I share some scripting I wrote here.
-* Gathering & Cleaning
+### Gathering & Cleaning
-* * The database doesn't allow us to pull all of the required records at once, so [this script](https://github.com/jgengelhardt/work-stuff/blob/main/combine_all2.py) combines and normalizes many compatible spreadsheets into a single record that can be analyzed.
+The database doesn't allow us to pull all of the required records at once, so [this script](https://github.com/jgengelhardt/work-stuff/blob/main/combine_all2.py) combines and normalizes many compatible spreadsheets into a single record that can be analyzed.
-* Analysis
+### Analysis
-* * [This script](https://github.com/jgengelhardt/work-stuff/blob/main/multiregistration_campers.ipynb) demonstrates some of the analysis that revealed actionable insights regarding what our customers want out of our summer operations.
+[This script](https://github.com/jgengelhardt/work-stuff/blob/main/multiregistration_campers.ipynb) demonstrates some of the analysis that revealed actionable insights regarding what our customers want out of our summer operations, and how much revenue is attributable to those customer desires.

 ## Sports Data Analysis
 You'll also find some personal projects that showcase additional tools and techniques, including web scraping and data visualization.
-Documentation for each project is available through the links below.
+Documentation and more detailed explainations of each project are available through the links below.
 ### How well do final season standings represent team skill, rather than chance?
 In my project ["Win Percentage vs. Skill](https://github.com/jgengelhardt/wpct-vs-chance), I explore the above question for a number of sports leagues have through their recorded history, from their founding to the most recent available season.
 For the source data, I gathered sports statistics from several sources---scraping from various HTML webpages and querying the official NHL API---each with their own quirks and challenges.
 I then transformed and plotted the data, while performing linear regression for easy interpretation.
 ### Estimating Exponent for Pythagorean Method of Expected Win Percentage in Various Leagues